 \myparagraph{Summary of Solutions} To address these challenges, this paper introduces several solutions, including \benchmark for benchmarking and \dataset for training vulnerability detection models.

 \myparagraph{Our Solution: \benchmark} To address \emph{Challenge I}, we introduce \benchmark, a manually curated benchmark focused on the MITRE Top 25 Most Dangerous CWEs \cite{mitre2024cwe} (hereafter, ``Top 25 CWEs'').
-To construct it, we first aggregated seven publicly available datasets, performed comprehensive intra- and cross-dataset deduplication, and standardized CWE annotations based on updated NVD records.
-Due to the large volume of initial data, we applied an initial LLM-based filtering step to remove unrelated or non-security-related code changes.
-To ensure sufficient complexity, we aimed to curate a balanced benchmark with exactly 50 verified vulnerable samples per CWE category for the Top 25 CWEs.
-This is important because underrepresented vulnerabilities do not indicate lower danger levels, such as Hard-Coded Credentials (CWE-798) or Command Injection (CWE-77), which appear infrequently (see \Cref{fig:cwe25}) but can have catastrophic consequences.
-In cases where real-world data was insufficient, we introduced the Realistic Vulnerability Generation (\rvg) framework, which addresses \emph{Challenge III}.
-The RVG framework utilizes a multi-agent LLM workflow that simulates realistic development and security audit processes: (1) \emph{Context \& Threat Modeler} designs practical attack scenarios; (2) \emph{Vulnerable Implementer} creates corresponding self-contained vulnerable code; (3) \emph{Security Auditor} identifies and remediates the vulnerability; and (4) \emph{Security Reviewer} independently validates both the presence and correct remediation of the target CWE.
-This process ensures that the synthesized samples are both realistic and targeted to underrepresented but critical CWEs.
-Finally, to ensure the highest data quality, we conducted a manual analysis of all candidate samples.
-Following this initial review, we recruited seven researchers to further evaluate each sample against the following criteria: (1) it represents a genuine vulnerability, (2) it is self-contained at the function level, and (3) it is correctly labeled with the intended CWE.
+To construct it, we aggregated seven publicly available datasets, performed intra- and inter-dataset deduplication, and standardized CWE annotations based on updated records from the National Vulnerability Database (NVD).
+Due to the large volume of initial data, we applied an LLM-based filtering step to remove non-security-related code changes.
+To ensure sufficient coverage, we aimed to curate a balanced benchmark with exactly 50 verified vulnerable samples per CWE category for the Top 25 CWEs.
+This is important because underrepresented vulnerabilities do not indicate lower danger levels, such as Hard-Coded Credentials (CWE-798), which appear infrequently (see \Cref{fig:cwe25}) but can have catastrophic consequences.
+In cases where real-world data was insufficient, we introduced the Realistic Vulnerability Generation (\rvg) pipeline, which addresses \emph{Challenge III}.
+The RVG pipeline utilizes a novel multi-agent LLM workflow that simulates realistic development and security audit processes: (1) \emph{Context \& Threat Modeler} designs practical attack scenarios for the specific CWE; (2) \emph{Vulnerable Implementer} creates corresponding self-contained vulnerable code; (3) \emph{Security Auditor} identifies and remediates the vulnerability; and (4) \emph{Security Reviewer} independently validates both the presence and correct remediation of the target CWE.
+This process ensures that the synthesized samples are both realistic and targeted to specific CWEs.
+To ensure data quality, we conducted a manual analysis of all candidate samples.
+We hired seven researchers to evaluate each sample against the following criteria: (1) it represents a genuine vulnerability, (2) it is self-contained at the function level, and (3) it is correctly labeled with the intended CWE.
 We refer to the proportion of samples meeting all three criteria as the benchmark's \emph{correctness}.
 This validation process resulted in a \emph{correctness} rate of 92\%, yielding a high-quality, balanced, and self-contained benchmark covering the Top 25 CWEs.